liquidmetal-dev/terraform-equinix-liquidmetal/README.md

 # Liquid Metal on Equinix

-These terraform modules can be used to create and provision a Liquid Metal Platform on Equinix.
+These [terraform modules][registry] can be used to create and provision a Liquid Metal Platform on Equinix.

 They are still being refactored, and represent a first step in simplifying